ASA Article Prize

 2nd Place: Robert Green, Craig Giorgis, and Stephanie Malfrici, "Strategy in Practice During the American Revolution."

-3rd Place: LTC Thomas Pledger, "On Strategy"
+3rd Place: Thomas Pledger, "On Strategy"

 2020